-Market risk is the 3rd most important risk: it represents 9% of the basic solvency capital requirement (SCR - before diversification and loss absorbing capacity of deferred tax assets).
+Market risk is the 4th most important risk: it represents 19% of the basic solvency capital requirement (SCR).
 In FY 2016, the entity did not experience any significant change in its market risk.

 The entity has implemented a primary limit system for its main asset classes, and a secondary limit system within each asset class designed to limit the holding of risky assets and avoid concentrations (issuers, sectors, and countries).